-- (1) The Industrial Court may grant a stay of a directive or review decision appealed against to secure the effectiveness of the appeal. - (2) A stay- - (a) may be given on the conditions the court considers appropriate; and - (b) operates for the period fixed by the court; and - (c) may be revoked or amended by the court.
+- The Industrial Court may grant a stay of a directive or review decision appealed against to secure the effectiveness of the appeal. - (2) A stay - may be given on the conditions the court considers (a) appropriate; and - operates for the period fixed by the court; and (b) - may be revoked or amended by the court.